NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 models that are unique to each vendor.
 The only downside is that it has less precision in our opinion compared to the exact camera models.

-In addition to supporting vendor-provided RPC models, ASP provides a tool named ``cam2rpc`` (:numref:`cam2rpc`), that can be used to create RPC camera models from ISIS and all other cameras that ASP understands, including for non-Earth planets (currently only the
+In addition to supporting the provided RPC models, ASP provides a tool named ``cam2rpc`` (:numref:`cam2rpc`), that can be used to create RPC camera models from ISIS and all other cameras that ASP understands, including for non-Earth planets (currently only the